FLOWEReconomics/american-py/README.md

 + "Belief in death is a self-fulfilling prophecy" ~ #Prerogative: .....
 [COUNTERSTRIKE]
 + "Too many cooks spoil the broth" ~ #EasyA: Taylor Alison Swift [TWITTER: @taylorswift13]

-### SALMAN C_ SHUAIB (CIA_2) presents the script for a CIA Operation that has lasted 13 Billion Years - commissioned by Queen (22 Star General) **TAYLOR ALISON SWIFT** (CIA⚡8) of Paris: to avenge the heart broken; in recognition of the unparalelled sacrifices rendered by Empress TAYLOR ALISON SWIFT (CIA.5) of the GOLD Tresses and Blue Eyes_
+### SALMAN C_ SHUAIB (CIA_2) presents the script for a CIA Operation that has lasted 13 Billion Years - commissioned by Queen (22 Star General) **TAYLOR ALISON SWIFT** (CIA⚡8) of Paris: to avenge the heart broken; in recognition of the unparalelled sacrifices rendered by Empress TAYLOR ALISON SWIFT (CIA.5) of New York City_

 ENIGMA: X